 • An annual work plan and progress report that outlines the capacity building areas on which you are focused, how they relate to your mission, and what you have achieved at the end of each year.

 We ask a lot of our Grantees, but they would say it’s worth every ounce of effort.

 Is your organization:

 • Serving clients in Boston city neighborhoods or adjacent towns?

 • Focused on helping kids and young adults succeed in school and beyond?

-• Aligned with our Spring 2017 SVP Boston Investment Guidelines?
+• Aligned with our Fall 2017 SVP Boston Investment Guidelines?

 Come meet SVP Boston Partners and staff members at our Information Session.